First-Order Filter

 Details

-The input signal of a first-order filter, given as a scalar or vector.
+The input signal of the first-order filter, specified as a scalar or vector.

 |